 "In promotional examinations, efficiency and seniority in service shall form part of such examination, but combined shall not carry a weight of more than 25% of the total examination points.
 Although efficiency and seniority shall not carry a weight of more than 25% of the total examination points, the Director may require candidates to separately pass the efficiency and seniority tests on the examination in order to continue competing in subsequent tests of that examination.
-When the Director requires candidates to separately pass the efficiency and seniority candidate who does not pass the efficiency and seniority tests on the examination, every candidate who does not pass the efficiency and seniority tests on the examination."
+When the Director requires candidates to separately pass the efficiency and seniority tests on the examination, every candidate who does not pass the efficiency and seniority tests on the examination, shall also fail the entire examination."